In 2022, tuition for full-time students at Covenant College was $37,760 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Covenant College undergrads use financial aid to finance their education.
-In 2021, 593 of the 865 undergrads enrolled received financial aid.
-Covenant College meets 79% of the demonstrated financial need for undergraduates.
+The majority of Covenant College undergrads use financial aid to help pay for school.
+In 2022, 515 of the 872 undergrads enrolled received financial aid.
+Covenant College meets 80% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.